*How to have an awesome beach wedding in Pismo Beach –

 Keep it casual

-If you are going to have a beach wedding, think about having the dress code be a little more casual.
+Above all, if you are going to have a beach wedding, think about having the dress code be a little more casual.
 Think beach chic for your guests- women in flowery sun dresses and men in shorts and a button up shirt.
 No shoes on their feet – think barefoot in the sand for everyone (including yourself).
 This is the beach chic.
 The couple can be a little more dressed up – suit with a tie for the groom with the bride in a longer white dress.

 Or even the bride in a short white dress and the groom in khaki linen pants with a white linen shirt.
 Whatever style you choose, make sure the two of you match.
 This means you want to match each other’s style.
 So, if the bride wants to be more dressed up the groom should also.
 It always looks funny when the bride is in an elegant white dress with a veil and the groom has on a white shirt with pants on, like he’s just going out on a nice date.